 How can you make the necessary changes now?
 Before anything else, determine which elements of your service and experience your customers want to see improved.
 Thus, you can then meet their criteria.

 Double down on the omnichannel

 According to Forrester Research, consumers who make all of their purchases online spend 5% more than those who make their purchases offline.
 When customers interact with all of your organization’s channels, you achieve a cumulative impact.
 If you can succeed in every channel, you’ll establish yourself as a chosen vendor and grow your name and customer base.

 What is the right approach for doubling down on the omnichannel?
-To execute an omnichannel strategy successfully, you must first analyze your consumers’ behavior and then adapt your processes accordingly.
+To execute an omnichannel retailing strategy for B2B successfully, you must first analyze your consumers’ behavior and then adapt your processes accordingly.
 Find answers to questions such as “How does the customer think?” and “How does that manifest itself in their shopping behavior?”
 Before making a purchase decision, a typical B2B client follows a procedure tied to their company’s objectives.